【The following content was整理ed by AI based on a recording, with no modifications made】

 • Large World: The world is infinite, open, and dynamically changing (such as real life, the Age of Discovery).

-• Definition of intelligence: He firmly believes that under the “Large World Assumption,” the measure of intelligence is not how much static knowledge it currently holds, but its learning ability and adaptability.
+• Definition of intelligence: The man firmly believes that under the “Large World Assumption,” the measure of intelligence is not how much static knowledge it currently possesses, but its learning ability and adaptability.

-• Life mapping: Because he holds the “Large World Assumption,” he believes that clinging to a particular skill or a specific place is foolish.
-True wisdom lies in constantly moving, continuously adapting to new environments, and endlessly reshaping oneself.
+• Life mapping: Because he holds the “Large World Assumption,” the man believes that stubbornly clinging to a specific skill or a single location is foolish.
+True wisdom lies in constant movement, continual adaptation to new environments, and ongoing self-remolding.

 • Exploration: